Omotola-Olasope/Mobile_Money_Case_Study/mobile_money_case_study.md

     ## 2    Urban            226             265           85.28

 ![](mobile_money_case_study_files/figure-markdown_github/Plot_Two-2.png)

+### Description

-\### Description Customers in the rural locations are significantly more than those in the urban locations.
+Customers in the rural locations are significantly more than those in the urban locations.
 However, the percentage of customers using mobile money is higher in urban locations with 85.28% of customers in urban locations using mobile money and 63.94% of customers in rural locations using mobile money.

 ### Plot Three

 ![](mobile_money_case_study_files/figure-markdown_github/Plot_Three-1.png)

-### Description Three
+### Description

 Majority of customers do not understand what data mobile money providers collect about them, neither do they have a copy of the mobile money